 Many studies have been done to verify the benefits of essential oils for their powerful antibacterial and antifungal properties.
-Peppermint and Spearmint essential oil can be used as potential antibacterial agents for inhibition of the growth of pathogens.
+Peppermint and Spearmint essential oil may be used as potential antibacterial agents for inhibition of the growth of pathogens.
 In one particular study, the oils derived from spices and herbs, such as Thyme, Mint, Cinnamon, and Clove were found to have some of the strongest antimicrobial properties.
 Oregano also has powerful antimicrobial effects.
 In fact, research shows that is as effective as detergent solution for hand washing and cleaning surfaces.

 Ylang-Ylang has been shown to have a relaxing effect on the bladder, helpful for those with spasmodic issues.

 Essential oils are being studied often for their potential benefits to cancer patients.
 After essential oils were inhaled, markers of the fragrance compounds were found in the bloodstream, suggesting that essential oil aromatherapy affects the body directly as well as indirectly through the central nervous system.
-To that end, Chamomile oil has shown significant effects on inhibiting cancer cell growth and mast cell degranulation, while Eucalyptus oil can boost immune system response which may protect the body after chemotherapy.
+To that end, Chamomile oil has shown significant effects on inhibiting cancer cell growth and mast cell degranulation, while Eucalyptus oil may boost immune system response which may protect the body after chemotherapy.
 Some patients have insomnia or restless nights after treatment, and Valerian essential oil has been shown in studies to help with a more restful night’s sleep.